intermine/im-docs/docs/embedding/apps-c/publication-search.md

 Stylus allows us to write nested rules, such as when we want to select a table cell, `<td/>` in a `<table/>`.

-At the top we can see a reference to [nib](http://visionmedia.github.io/nib/).
-This will make any of our rules be generated with browser vendor prefixed, where appropriate and allows us to use shorthand notation for various oft repeated rules.
+At the top, we can see a reference to [nib](http://visionmedia.github.io/nib/).
+This will make any of our rules to be generated with browser vendor prefixed, where appropriate and allows us to use shorthand notation for various oft repeated rules.

 ## Fin

 This concludes our application.
-Running a static web server to view the `/example` folder we are presented with a page that displays our app.
-Typing a symbol into the input box and pressing `Enter` then launches a request against MouseMine and, if succesfull, shows us results.
+Running a static web server to view the `/example` folder, we are presented with a page that displays our app.
+Typing a symbol into the input box and pressing `Enter` launches a request against MouseMine and if successfull, shows us results.

 ## Appendix

 ### pomme.js

-What we have not covered is the case when we want to embed our app besides other apps on a page.
+What we have not covered is the case when we want to embed our app beside other apps on a page.
 If that were the case, all our CSS rules would start conflicting with other rules on the page.
 Not to speak of canComponents that may pop up in all kinds of places if we are using the same tags across different apps.

 One way to deal with this issue is to make use of the [pommejs](https://github.com/radekstepan/pomme.js) library.
 What it does is create a sandbox \(using an `<iframe/>`\) which is isolated from anything else on the page.
 One would load an app inside one such sandbox and not have to worry about library collusion.

-For example, we would create a pure [pommejs](https://github.com/radekstepan/pomme.js) _build_ in [Grunt](http://gruntjs.com/); in `Gruntfile.coffee` add the following task:
+For example, we would create a pure [pommejs](https://github.com/radekstepan/pomme.js) _build_ in [Grunt](http://gruntjs.com/).
+In `Gruntfile.coffee`, add the following task:

 ```coffeescript
 copy: